cgalpin92/pp4_django_project_baking_bliss/README.md

       - Django all AUTH input

     signup.html
-      - Following errors are part of Django All_auth:
+      - Following errors are part of Django All_auth HTML which I am unable to access through signup.html:
         - End tag p implied, but there were open elements.
         - Unclosed element span.
         - Stray end tag span.
         - No p element in scope but a p end tag seen.

+    - All other HTML tests passed the validator

 -__CSS__

   - No errors were found when passing through the official (Jigsaw) validator